Female tent camper walking dog on leash

 • Fatigue

-• Often slow healing ulcers (sores) form at the site of the arthropod bite
+• Slow-healing ulcers (sores) at the site of an insect or tick bite

 Highly Pathogenic Avian Influenza

-Although rare, some strains can infect humans.
-The main protection is to avoid handling sick or dead birds and keep your distance from wildlife.
+Although rare, some strains of HPAI can infect humans.
+Avoid handling sick or dead birds and keep your distance from wildlife.
 See the Center for Disease Control website for more information on protective actions for people.

 • Swimming in circles